tmatheusdiniz/tmatheusdiniz/README.md

 ## Hi ✋, i´m Matheus Diniz.
 <p> Hello, I'm currently a <strong>student of Systems Analysis and Development</strong>.
-I'm working on some projects that I will soon upload to GitHub.
+I'm working on some projects that i will soon upload to GitHub.
 Currently, my focus is on the Java language and its frameworks.</p>

 <!--
 <div>